Medicare Coverage for Lung Cancer Screening Frequently Asked Questions

 Below are some of the frequently asked questions about Medicare coverage for lung cancer screening:

 Which Medicare patients are eligible for lung cancer screening under this proposal?

 Medicare has decided that there is sufficient evidence to cover annual low-dose CT lung cancer screening coverage among Medicare beneficiaries considered high risk.2

 - Age 55-77 years

 - No current signs or symptoms of lung cancer

 - Tobacco smoking history of at least 30 pack-years (pack-years are calculated by multiplying the number of packs smoked per day by number of years smoked)

 - Current or former smokers who have quit within the last 15 years

 What must physicians do so that their Medicare patients can be screened for lung cancer?

-Physicians must provide a written order for screening to Medicare after having a lung cancer screening counseling and shared decision making visit with patient.
+Physicians must provide a written order for screening to Medicare after having a lung cancer screening counseling and a shared decision making visit with the patient.
 This visit includes: